TheBestCo/bestprice-360/index.rst

 The easiest way to install BestPrice 360 in your store is the plugin developed for the platform your store is based on.

-Here are the platform we support so far follow the link to install the plugin):
+Here are the platforms we support so far.
+Follow the link to install the
+plugin:

 -  `OpenCart <https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=38118&filter_member=bestpricegr>`__
 -  `Magento <https://marketplace.magento.com/bestprice-bestpriceanalytics.html>`__